melaniebrgr/necronomicon/README.md

 Big-O Notation describes the limiting behaviour of a function when the argument tends toward a particular value or infinity.

 Big-O characterizes functions according to their growth rates.
 Different functions with the same growth rate may be represented using the same notation.
+It is often helpful to think about the runtime complexity of a function to determine if there's a better (more efficient) solution to the problem you're trying to solve.

 "O" is used because growth rate is also referred to as the order of the function.

 A description of a function in terms of Big-O usually only provides an upper bound on its growth rate.

-It is often helpful to think about the runtime complexity of a function to determine if there's a better (more efficient) solution to the problem you're trying to solve.

 We rarely discuss the best case of a function, because it's not very useful: We can basically take any algorithm, special-case some input, and arrive at **_O_(1)**.
 Most of the time, worst-case and expected are the same, but they can sometimes differ.
 These are the two more important concepts.
+Big-O doesn't describe a particular case, just the asymptotic bounds, and can be used to describe particular cases.
+It is possible for **_O_(_n_)** code to run faster than **_O_(1)** for specific inputs. **Big-O just describes the rate of increase.**

 ##### Examples